inveniosoftware/docs-invenio-rdm/docs/operate/customize/vocabularies/index.md

 Behind the scenes, fixtures are currently loaded in a 2-step process: first `invenio-cli services setup` puts them in the task queue to be loaded and second the task workers take up those tasks and actually create the fixture entries in the database and document index.
 This is why you won't see changes until you run `invenio-cli run` initially.

-Another behind the scenes note, `invenio-cli services setup` calls `pipenv run invenio rdm-records fixtures` to deal with fixtures.
+Another behind the scenes note, `invenio-cli services setup` calls `invenio rdm-records fixtures` to deal with fixtures.
 That command-line tool (part of the internal API and therefore subject to change) assesses if fixtures are already existing before submitting them to the task queue.
 This means, it can be used to **add** new fixtures to your instance by being run again later which can be useful to add new subjects.
 It won't override/update previously existing fixtures.

 !!! warning "Unsupported cases"
     There is no moment between database creation and fixture loading when you can create database entries (e.g., a role) and then use them for your fixtures.
 However, you can still create roles and assign them to users manually with `invenio` commands.